You can check your estimated SAI using this free financial aid calculator.

 Federal Pell Grant Eligibility

-Eligibility for the Pell Grant is based on information submitted on the FAFSA.
-This is a need-based grant and is assessed based off of the income and household information submitted on the FAFSA.
-All students must be a high school graduate or have received the equivalent to a high school diploma.
+Eligibility for the Pell Grant is determined by information submitted on the FAFSA.
+All students must be a high school graduate or have received the equivalent to a high school diploma to be eligible to receive this grant.

 Maximum Award Amounts